- Home

 There is a growing movement of horse enthusiasts that is coming to see the wisdom in not restricting the movement of their horse with these rigid bars.
 Not only that, but they're growing awfully tired of having to go looking for another doggone saddle every time their horse's build is altered with exercise, weight fluctuations, or a growth spurt.

-My personal "conversion" over to treeless happened about six or seven years ago when I happened across a YouTube video showing actual bars (without the constructed saddle around them to conceal them) resting plainly on a horse's back.
+My personal "conversion" over to treeless happened way back in roughly 2012 or so when I happened across a YouTube video showing actual bars (without the constructed saddle around them to conceal them) resting plainly on a horse's back.
 Now, these bars seemed to rest pretty darn cleanly in proportion with the horse's back conformation when it was just standing there.
 So to a saddle fitter, these would have been a perfectly acceptable match and would have gotten the big thumbs up had the bars been inside a saddle that was being fitted to this horse.

 Well, did I ever get an eye-full when that horse was then asked to move forward and bend to the left and right, then flex it's head up and down in the different gaits, changing the contours of it's back!
 Needless to say, the tree (or bars) did NOT bend and move with it's body as it moved in all directions.
 As a matter of fact, with each lateral (and vertical) flexion, the tree would suddenly lift on one corner, tilt, and dig into the other... and hollowed out, or bridged, in the center.
 Now add a rider's weight to that equation, and you have very unforgiving, hard surfaces grinding into your horse's back, loins, withers, and shoulder muscles with each step--whether they like it or not!
-No wonder so many horses are saddle sour--and often have white hairs on their shoulders and withers.
-Epiphany!
+No wonder so many horses are saddle sour--and often have white hairs on their shoulders and withers where the damage is so extensive that nerves have been deadened.
+Oy!
+Needless to say, this was quite the epiphany for me (see a very eye-opening FB post with video that I posted on my Equinnovations FB page recently on this very topic HERE).

 With horses being asymmetrical creatures and in constant motion, it makes complete sense that the ONLY time a saddle's tree, even a properly fitted one, would be complementary to the body of a horse is if it never moved.
 It's really that simple.